message/iata/GY.md

 Published 04.11.2021
 1. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least two weeks before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac, Soberana 02 and Sputnik V. A combination of vaccines is accepted with doses administered at least seventeen days apart.
+Vaccines accepted are: Abdala, AstraZeneca (Vaxzevria), Covaxin, Janssen, Mambisa, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac, Soberana 01, Soberana 02, Soberana Plus and Sputnik V. A combination of vaccines is accepted with doses administered at least seventeen days apart.
 - This does not apply to passengers younger than 12 years.
 2. Passengers must have a negative COVID-19 antigen or PCR test taken at most 72 hours before arrival.
 - This does not apply to: